Frequently Asked Questions

 What is IETD?

-Inland Empire Therapy Dogs, Inc. (IETD) is a very active locally based therapy dog organization which is also a tax-exempt 501(c)3 nonprofit organization.
-IETD’s national parent therapy dog organization is the Bright and Beautiful Therapy Dogs, Inc. (BBTD).
-BBTD provides IETD’s guidelines, covers our teams with liability insurance during visits and provides our evaluation and certification testing process.
-IETD evaluators conduct certification testing under BBTD auspices.
-IETD arranges for and we offer our teams a large variety of visits and event opportunities at many hospitals, schools and community settings.
+Inland Empire Therapy Dogs, Inc. (IETD) is a very active locally based therapy dog group which is also a tax-exempt 501(c)(3) nonprofit organization.
+IETD’s national parent therapy dog organization is Pet Partners, Inc. (PP).
+PP provides IETD’s guidelines, covers our teams with liability insurance during visits and provides our evaluation and certification testing process.
+IETD evaluators conduct certification testing under PP auspices.
+IETD offers our teams a large variety of visits and event opportunities at many hospitals, schools and community settings.

 What is a therapy dog?